 - Facilitate the recovery of people with depression

-Final Thoughts on 6 Ways to Reduce Stress in Less Than One Minute
+Final Thoughts on 6 Ways to Relieve Stress in Less Than A Minute

 It’s true that you don’t always have time for a full-blown self-care ritual, especially in times of high stress.
 But you can always take one short minute and practice one of these 6 techniques: